wross-wq/CodingQ/README.md

 ## Get started

 1. Install expo router

    ```bash
    npx expo install expo-router react-native-safe-area-context react-native-screens expo-linking
    expo-constants expo-status-bar
    ```

-3. Install react-native-reanimated and react-native-svg(react-native-svg@15.2.0 is recommended.)
+2. Install react-native-reanimated and react-native-svg(react-native-svg@15.2.0 is recommended.)

    ```bash
    npm install react-native-reanimated-confetti react-native-svg
    ```

-2. Start the app
+3. Start the app

    ```bash
     npx expo start -c
    ```
+4. Download the Expo Go app on your device and scan the QR code!

 In the output, you'll find options to open the app in a